 PT.
-APP Purinusa Ekapersada (hereinafter referred as "APP") recognizes our responsibility to respect human rights throughout our operations, as established in the International Bill of Human Rights and the principles concerning fundamental rights in the eight ILO core conventions as set out in the ILO Declaration on Fundamental Principles and Rights at Work.
-We commit to respecting the rights of our worker and the communities surrounding our operations and our other stakeholders in line with the United Nations Guiding Principles on Business and Human Rights.
+Indah Kiat Pulp & Paper Tbk (hereinafter referred as the "Company") recognizes our responsibility to respect human rights throughout our operations, as established in the International Bill of Human Rights and the principles concerning fundamental rights in the eight ILO core conventions as set out in the ILO Declaration on Fundamental Principles and Rights at Work.
+We commit to respecting the rights of our workers and the communities surrounding our operations and our other stakeholders in line with the United Nations Guiding Principles on Business and Human Rights.